Kong/docs.konghq.com/app/docs/0.9.x/clustering.md

 ## 6. Network Assumptions

 When configuring a cluster in either a single or multi-datancer setup, you need to know that Kong works on the IP layer (hostnames are not supported, only IPs are allowed) and it expects a flat network topology without any NAT between the two datacenters.
 A common setup is having a VPN between the two datacenters such that the "flat" network assumption of Kong is not violated.
-Or by advertising public addresses using the `advertise` property in the [cluster settings][cluster] without jumping through the NAT.
+Or by advertising public addresses using the [`cluster_advertise` property][cluster_advertise] without jumping through the NAT.

-Kong will try to automatically determine the first non-loopback IPv4 address and share it with the other nodes, but you can override this address using the `advertise` property in the [cluster settings][cluster].
+Kong will try to automatically determine the first non-loopback IPv4 address and share it with the other nodes, but you can override this address using the [`cluster_advertise` property][cluster_advertise].

 ## 7. Edge-case scenarios